If you want to be a better writer, and who doesn’t, you can find lots of great advice online.

 I only made one small change due to this data.

-When referring to English-speaking countries in some of my articles, I sometimes include South Africa along with the US, UK, Australia, and New Zealand.
+When referring to English-speaking countries in some of my articles, I try to include South Africa along with the US, UK, Australia, and New Zealand.

 Wrong.

-I honestly thought that Facebook had become much less popular with younger people.
-I presumed that they used Instagram.
+I honestly thought that Facebook had become much less popular with younger people and presumed that they used Instagram or TikTok.

-The slight adjustment I made because of this was to be a little more selective in what I share on Facebook.
+I made a slight adjustment because of this: I am a little more selective about what I share on Facebook.

 How to use the information

 Okay, you can’t know your readers individually.
-But the data above can help you focus when you write.
+However, the data above can help you focus when you write.

 In my case, I try to imagine I am talking to a man and a woman between 25 and 45, looking for answers to questions.

-They are keen to know how to self-publish their first book or how to write better articles to engage more readers.
+They are keen to learn how to self-publish their first book or how to write better articles that will engage more readers.

-Because my readers are younger than I had thought, they are also more tech-savvy and easily adapt to new tools and technology.
+Because my readers are younger than I had thought, they are also more tech-savvy and quickly adapt to new tools and technology.

-I honestly believe that learning as much as possible about your readers can help you write so much better.
+I honestly believe that learning as much as possible about your readers can help you write more effectively.

 How can you access your readers’ demographics?